StuffThatWorks raises $9 million to build an AI-powered, crowdsourced medical knowledge platform

 StuffThatWorks employs natural language processing to analyze responses and generate insights about symptoms, comorbidities, treatments, and more.
 Its models look at the attributes of the treatment in question (e.g., the type of treatment, chemical compound, and pharmaceutical classes), as well as the attributes of the person who reported that treatment.
 This accounts for individual biases toward certain types of treatments, as well as biases that arise from the demographic distributions.
 As more data is collected, the models become more personalized, and they’re able to better account for such biases.

-StuffThatWorks incentivizes participation with a points-based system — members earn recognition for posting and responding to questions, joining discussions, rating insights, and contributing data.
+The platform incentivizes participation with a points-based system — members earn recognition for posting and responding to questions, joining discussions, rating insights, and contributing data.
 The company hopes people will eventually be able to use points to inform decisions about what medical research should be pursued, Elish said, although those plans remain in the preliminary stages.

 Guaranteeing members’ contributions remain “scientifically rigorous” is the responsibility of StuffThatWorks’ six-person medical and advisory board, which includes graduates of Stanford Medical School and Cornell University.
 A team of data scientists performs regular checks for validity and accuracy, Elish says, and they work to ensure users retain control over all of the data they share.

 StuffThatWorks says it’s fully compliant with “all applicable privacy laws,” including the European Data Protection Regulations (GDPR) and the California Consumer Privacy Act (CCPA).
 The company retains the services of a data protection officer responsible for keeping up with evolving privacy standards and practices.
 All processing and analysis is performed on a separate database made up of anonymized, normalized, and aggregated data that doesn’t include any personally identifying information.
-Access to personal health information is restricted to key StuffThatworks personnel for the purpose of maintaining database integrity, with login access logged to prevent abuse.
+Access to personal health information is restricted to key StuffThatWorks personnel for the purpose of maintaining database integrity, with login access tracked to prevent abuse.

 StuffThatWorks also claims it will never sell personal information to any third-party companies or institutions.
 (In compliance with the CCPA, there’s a toggle within the platform’s dashboard where users can request their data never be sold, which is set to “on” by default.)
-That said, the company says it’s collaborating with a “limited number” of researchers, medical organizations, and patient advocacy groups on research.
+But the company says it’s collaborating with a “limited number” of researchers, medical organizations, and patient advocacy groups on research.

 “People are the ones that hold in-depth knowledge about themselves, their condition, and the way treatments affect them,” Elish said.
 “Collecting this knowledge in an organized and structured way is the only way to compare effectiveness in scale.
 And when that’s done across all chronic conditions it creates a gold mine of data that can dramatically advance and facilitate research to the benefit of both the patient and the medical community.”